coherentsolutionsinc/aspnetcore-service-fabric-hosting/CONTRIBUTING.md

 ## Set up the development environment

-* Clone the master branch. `git clone https://github.com/ <path to the local folder>`
+* Clone the master branch. `git clone https://github.com/coherentsolutionsinc/aspnetcore-service-fabric-hosting/ <path to the local folder>`
 * Build & Run Tests. `build-and-test.ps1`

 ## Questions and Issues

+Have a question? - [Ask][1]

+An idea? - [Request][1]

-Have a question?
-Or an idea?
-Found an issue? - Don't hesitate and [report][1]!
+Found an issue? - [Report][1]!

-[1]: http://nowhere.com "Ask a question or report an issue"
+[1]: https://github.com/coherentsolutionsinc/aspnetcore-service-fabric-hosting/issues "Ask a question or report an issue"